• Skip to main content

 Who This Is For

-• Operatic applicants should have completed at least one recognized young artist program (i.e. Santa Fe Opera, Central City Opera, Opera Saratoga, Sarasota Opera, etc.), or be able to demonstrate that level of ability in audition and application materials.
+Operatic applicants should have successfully completed at least one nationally recognized young artist program (such as Santa Fe Opera, Central City Opera, Opera Saratoga, Sarasota Opera, or a comparable program) and demonstrate that level of artistry through their audition and application materials.

-• Musical theatre applicants should have regional leading and supporting credits, understudy, and/or swing experience, or be able demonstrate that level of ability in audition and application materials.
+Musical theatre applicants should possess significant professional experience, including leading or supporting regional theatre credits, understudy and/or swing experience, or equivalent professional accomplishments, and demonstrate that level of artistry through their audition and application materials.

 Curriculum